 While the SOP should be an expression of what you want to achieve, it also needs to talk about your key achievements and differentiate you from other applicants (professionally – never bring in personal aspects into the SOP).

-What skills do you have that make you a fit with your future goals?
+What skills do you have that make you a fit for your future goals?
 What are your key achievements and how do they make you a good candidate?

 These are some of the questions you must think through.